- On 15th September 2016

 - By William

-Exo Environmental are working alongside our longstanding Dutch engineering Associates, Netics, who have been awarded a contract to provide consultancy services and manage a four year project on behalf of Natural England, involving the dredging of +50,000 m3 of sediment from within Hoveton Great Broad, Norfolk.
+Exo Environmental are working alongside our longstanding Dutch engineering Associates, Netics, who have been awarded a contract to provide consultancy services and manage a four year dredging and restoration project on behalf of Natural England, involving the dredging of +50,000 m3 of sediment from within Hoveton Great Broad, Norfolk.

 The overall aim of this project is to reduce the nutrient loading within the water body in order to achieve compliance with the EU Water Framework Directive and as is often the case with dredging works, solutions for sediment disposal / beneficial reuse are the key to the project’s success.